IApp

 TcpServerHostApp simple module

-This module hosts TCP-based server applications.
+Hosts TCP-based server applications.
 It dynamically creates and launches a new "thread" object for each incoming connection.

 TcpSessionApp simple module

 Single-connection TCP application: it opens a connection, sends the given number of bytes, and closes.
 Sending may be one-off, or may be controlled by a "script" which is a series of (time, number of bytes) pairs.
 May act either as client or as server.
-Compatible with both IPv4 (Ipv4) and IPv6 (Ipv6).
+Compatible with both IPv4 (~Ipv4) and IPv6 (~Ipv6).

 TcpSinkApp compound module

 Accepts any number of incoming TCP connections, and discards whatever arrives on them.
-Compatible with both Ipv4 and Ipv6.
+Compatible with both ~Ipv4 and ~Ipv6.

 TelnetApp simple module